gunarto90/SoBA/README.md

 ## Dataset
 Dataset used in the experiments are obtained from LBSN data: Gowalla and Brighkite (http://snap.stanford.edu/data/).

+The processed dataset used throughout the SoBA experiments can be found in this link (http://bit.ly/pakdd2017-dataset-social).

 ### base.py
 The functions needed in other python files are provided here.
 It is a library for this project.